RocketMan1988/EDMC-Passport-System/README.md

 You will need to re-start EDMC to use the newly added plugin.

+If you enjoy using EDPS then please consider supporting me on [Patreon](https://www.patreon.com/FlyDangerous)

 ## Usage and Settings

 The first thing the user must do is goto the EDMC's settings menu and enter their API Key provided to them by [EDPS](https://edps.dev) after sign up.
 Make sure that the checkbox for "Send passport data to EDPS" is checked.
 Afterwards select the _Ok_ button from setttings and then relaunch the EDMC.